Terminated in UAE? Here’s Exactly What You’re Entitled To (2026)

 In some cases, the employers may also terminate employees for filing a complaint to the MOHRE or a lawsuit against them.
 In such cases, if the validity of the complaint is established, the termination is illegal as per Article 47 of the labor law.

 Moreover, if the employees feel that they have been dismissed illegally, they can file a complaint to the MOHRE.
 The MOHRE will then try to solve the matter amicably.
-If there is no conclusion, they will refer it to a competent court.
-In such cases, if the arbitrary dismissal, meaning termination without a valid reason, is established, the court orders the employer to compensate the employee.
+If the matter is not resolved amicably, MOHRE now holds binding decision-making authority for disputes up to AED 50,000 (introduced under the 2024 amendments).
+MOHRE’s decision is enforceable within 14 days without court proceedings.
+Disputes exceeding AED 50,000 are referred to a competent court.

 The compensation is determined after factoring in multiple elements like: